-

 How can you detect the user’s preferred language and display it on the page?

-Write a program to alert the user if cookies are disabled using navigator.cookieEnabled
+Write a program to alert the user if cookies are disabled using navigator.cookieEnabled.

-to detect if the browser is Chrome, Firefox, or Safari?
+How can you use the navigator.userAgent to detect if the browser is Chrome, Firefox, or Safari?

 Write code to listen for changes in online/offline status and log messages accordingly.